dnmct/dotfiles_bak/README.md

 - [x] use nvim lua completion
 - [x] vim wiki research
 - [ ] can i put vscode settings here?
+- [ ] find a theme font combination that i really like

 ## zsh